 2019 update:I sent some NOS Reticon SAD1024 chips to A/DA to make some "1978 SAD1024" Flangers for us.
 They were sold in April and the website will only allow orders for as many as we are getting.
 This is the exact vintage sound of the SAD equipped originals.
-Orders at this $495 price will be with the SAD1024 chip.
-We are trying to get more in May but not sure how many or when.
+Orders this year will be with the SAD1024 chip.
+We are trying to get five more in June.
 If you can order, we will have one for you.
 See down below for more info on the Reticon chip.

 Years in the making !
 David Tarnowski the original A/DA owner and designer has brought back his original Flanger !

 ADA Flanger is a second generation electronic flanger capable of

 producing a broad range of sound colorations, dramatically enhancing